yuzibo/yuzibo.github.io/_posts/2024-02-09-roma-debian-sid.md

 category: debian-riscv
 ---

-Some days(2024/06) I got one ROMA from DC donated for Debian Community.
-This weeks I have some time so to try run Debian sid on it.
+Some days(2024/06) ago I got one ROMA from DC donated for Debian Community.
+This week I have some time so to try run Debian sid on it.

 The system on ROMA was Debian 11 with fixed version riscv64 Debian packages from debian-ports.
 Until now, we have no debian-ports any more, so this is a very interesting chanllenge.

 # Refer to
-The DC github is here[0](https://github.com/DC-DeepComputing), especially for [docs](https://github.com/DC-DeepComputing/ROMA_LAPTOP_JH7110_RV-L1B/tree/main/Docs) which tells you how to flash image to ROMA.
+The DC github is here [0](https://github.com/DC-DeepComputing), especially for [docs](https://github.com/DC-DeepComputing/ROMA_LAPTOP_JH7110_RV-L1B/tree/main/Docs) which tells you how to flash image to ROMA.

 From my observation, there is there image boot mode: emmc, sd and nvme.
 The default system from emmc(/dev/mmcblk0).